 Add the cooled vegetables, egg, spices, salt, pepper, flour and cheese to the bowl with the polenta/milk mixture.
 Stir to combine, adding more flour if necessary.
 You should have a sticky but cohesive mixture.

 When you’re ready to fry, heat your skillet back up over medium heat and pour in enough oil to coat the bottom of the pan.
 I used about 3 tablespoons for a 10 inch skillet.
 Heat until shimmering.

 This step is optional, but it’s a good idea to both test the oil temperature and the seasoning.
 Take a teaspoon of the fritter batter and place it in the hot oil, if it sizzles gently you’re in good shape.
 Cook for about one minute on each side and then taste it.
 Adjust the seasoning if necessary and continue.

-Serve with sour cream or avocado yogurt sauce (recipe below), hot sauce and lime wedges.
+Serve with sour cream or avocado yogurt sauce and garnish with scallion greens.

 The polenta and milk step is optional, but I love the extra hit of corn flavor it adds.
 If you omit it, you may need a little extra flour.